Use Case Sample Messages

 How to submit Sample Messages

-Admins and account owners will be prompted to enter two sample messages below their selection when submitting a use case.
+During use case registration, admins and account owners will be prompted to enter two sample messages below their selection when submitting a use case.

 You will want your sample messages to reflect the kinds of messages you will send with that particular use case.
 It is important to note that each sample needs to be unique.
 (Sample messages 1 and 2 cannot match each other.)
 They also cannot match what has been entered into another ThruText account.